Functorial invariants for chaos topology from data

 Let $\mathsf{Z}_{\mathcal G}$ denote the set of directed cycles, i.e., of closed directed paths, in the digraph $\mathcal G$.
 Two directed cycles in $\mathcal G$ are said to be equivalent if and only if they have the same image under the Poincaré-edge operator.
 This equivalence relation induces the quotient

 whose elements are the \emph{generatex classes}.
 By a standard abuse of notation, we will use the term \emph{generatex} and the symbol $G_i$ to denote both a specific directed cycle (the subtemplex) and its corresponding causal equivalence class in the semigroup.
 This construction mirrors the classical algebraic-topological pipeline: directed paths play the role of chains, the Poincaré-edge operator extracts boundary-like causal information, and generatex classes arise as a quotient of directed cycles by this operator.

-Back to the Rössler attractor, and since $\mathcal{P}(G_1)\neq\mathcal{P}(G_2)$, the two directed cycles belong to distinct equivalence classes in $\mathsf{Z}_{\mathcal{G}_R}/{\sim}$.
-The classical chain complex encodes the single $1$-hole of the Rössler branched manifold through $H_1(K_R)\cong\mathbb{Z}$, while the directed path algebra encodes, through the two generatex classes, the two non-equivalent ways of circling around the joining locus.
-Both levels of description are required: the hole is a directionless structural feature, whereas the two generatex classes are irreversible dynamical objects that cannot be detected by homology alone.

 Notice that regular or quasiperiodic dynamics have no junction locus, hence no Poincaré edges: all directed cycles collapse into a single trivial equivalence class under $\mathcal{P}$, and the generatex semigroup reduces to the trivial semigroup.
 Conversely, a junction locus structurally forces the merging of at least two non-equivalent directed paths, yielding a non-trivial generatex semigroup.

-A summary of the formal correspondences is provided in Table \ref{tab:homology_templex_analogy}, where $X$ is a topological space and $X^\uparrow$ a directed topological space.